 If you’ve decided you’d like to spend some time studying with us you need to check with your International Office/Exchange Coordinator to see if there is an inter-institutional agreement (Erasmus+, International Exchange or Study Abroad) or Memorandum of Understanding (MoU) in place between your institution and the Royal Conservatoire.
 We cannot accept exchange applications from students at institutions with whom we do not have a fully signed inter-institutional agreement or MoU.

-If your institution is one of our partners and is able to agree to you applying for an exchange during the forthcoming academic year, you will be required to complete an online application via EASY by 31st March 2023.
-Please note that there is only one application deadline per year.
-If you wish to apply to study here between January 2024 and June 2024 (terms 2 and 3 of academic year 22/23) you must also apply before 31st March 2023.
-We are unable to accept paper applications.
+If your institution is one of our partners and is able to agree to you applying for an exchange during the forthcoming academic year, you will be required to complete an online application via Acceptd by 31st March 2024.

-Your application will be considered and an outcome communicated via EASY within eight weeks.
-It is essential that you complete the required fields on the application and upload a good quality video recording/portfolio as well as all other supporting documents as your application cannot be processed without them.
+It is essential that you complete the required fields on your application and upload good quality audition recordings, portfolio, or other supporting documents with your application via Acceptd as your application cannot be processed without them.

-Recording/Portfolio Requirements
+Additional Information on Recording/Portfolio Requirements

 BA Acting (Not for Arcadia, Muhlenberg or CalArts applicants)